Bill Knott, executive editor

 Sharon Tennyson, assistant to the marketing director

 Sharon Tennyson joined the Adventist Review and Adventist World staff in December 2011.
-Prior to that, she and her family were missionaries in Thailand for five years, teaching at Mission College in Singapore, now known as Asia-Pacific International University.
-Life on the campus was a wonderful opportunity for their family’s daughters, who are from China, to experience living in Asia.
+Prior to that, she and her family were missionaries in Thailand for five years, where Sharon taught at Mission College, now known as Asia-Pacific International University.
+Life on the campus was a wonderful opportunity for their daughters, who are from China, to experience living in Asia.
 Working overseas for the church was a meaningful opportunity for Sharon, who was not raised Adventist but was baptized into the church as an adult.
-A graduate of the University of Colorado with a BA in Fine Arts and a BS in Recreation, she later became a certified public accountant.
+A graduate of the University of Colorado with a B.A. in Fine Arts and a B.S. in Recreation, she later became a certified public accountant.
 God has used Sharon in many ways.

 She is married to Mack Tennyson, a special assistant to the treasurer as director for the Church’s SunPlus Accounting Software Project.
-They have five daughters ranging in age from 12 to 31.
-Their oldest has a MPH and works in Asheville, North Carolina, another also lives in Asheville and is a college student, works in Australia.
+Two of Sharon's three older stepdaughters live in Asheville, North Carolina, while the third lives in Australia.
 The youngest two are students in Spencerville Adventist Academy in Maryland.

 Judy Thomsen, correspondence editor

-Judy joined the staff at the end of 2007 for specials projects and as correspondence editor.
-She also works with the many prayer requests that come every day.
-She is from Washington State and is a graduate of Walla Walla College.
-Judy has experience in a variety of positions--grade school teacher, church secretary, document secretary in the Trust Department (Northern California Conference), associate communication director (Southern New England Conference), and communication director for Adventist-laymen's Services and Industries in the NAD.
-"I feel blessed by my life as a pastor/church administrator's wife.
-There is nothing like working for the Lord and the feel of the Adventist family.
-I am especially fortunate to be able to communicate with so many readers of Adventist Review and Adventist World.
-Your letters let us know you are reading--and what you and what you don't!"
+Judy joined the staff at the end of 2007 for special projects and as correspondence editor.
+She is from Washington State and is a graduate of Walla Walla University.
+Judy had experience in a variety of positions including document secretary in the Trust Department (Northern California Conference), associate communication director (Southern New England Conference), and communication director for Adventist-laymen's Services and Industries in the NAD.
+Though retired now she continues to work for the Adventist Review and Adventist World as correspondence editor.
+"I feel blessed to continue to communicate with so many readers.
+Your letters let us know you are reading--and what you like and what you don't!
+And your prayer requests give us the opportunity to pray for you in our staff worships.
+I feel like I have friends all over the world.”

-Judy enjoys people, reading old books, playing the piano, walking and being with family.
-Her husband Hal is the assistant to the president of Adventist Risk Management.
-They keep the airlines busy with trips to Tennessee and California for frequent visits with their three grown daughters and favorite little children, Isabel and Nicholas, and baby Victoria.
+Judy enjoys people, reading old books, playing the piano, walking, riding her bike, and being with family.
+Her husband Hal is also retired, and they enjoy spending time with their three grown daughters and favorite grandkids Isabel, Nicolas, Victoria and Savannah.

 Bryan Gray, art director